aeternity/protocol/contracts/contract_transactions.md

 A contract is also a normal account with a balance, and the normal spend transaction can be applied to the account.

+When a contract is createad or called, the miner checks that the creator/caller has gas*gas_price (*10^-18) aeons in the account.

+The execution of the call will use a certain amount of gas up to the maximum given, that amount is decduced from the caller's account and added to the miner's account.

 ### Create Contract Transaction